VillageOfGamers/key-debouncer/README.md

 # Key Debouncer

 ## About
-This is a quick and simple per-key keyboard input de-bouncer specifically designed to debounce any standard English-US keyboard, with or without the number pad and/or media keys.
+This is a quick and simple per-key keyboard input debouncer specifically designed to debounce any standard English-US keyboard, with or without the number pad and/or media keys.
 It can be repurposed for other layouts as needed by adjusting which keys are tied to which codes (the list is currently hardcoded for `en-US` layout, non-Dvorak).

 ## Contributing
 If you would like to contribute to this project, please fork this repo, make your changes, and submit a pull request!
 All are welcome to do so, though it will still be up to me on which ones get added/implemented.